k0d160/C/README.md

-# Collection of C programs
+# A collection of C programs